 All sorts of options here for short walks with children, plus a cafe and the ropes course too.
 Check out Cumberland State Forest info here.

-Terrific for beginner bush walkers with little legs, this is an easy short circuit walk.
+Terrific for beginner bush walkers with little legs, this is an easy short kid friendly walking trail in a circuit.
 All the details you need are here.

 Nestled in suburbia, just a 10 – 15 minute walk from the road is a pretty waterfall, with longer walks for older kids too.
 Read all about Irrawong Waterfall walk here.

-Enjoy the shorter and longer walks, suitable for strollers in this Northern Suburbs bush oasis.
+Enjoy the shorter and longer bush walks for kids, most are suitable for strollers too, in this Northern Suburbs bush oasis.
+This is one of the best places for bush walking with toddlers in Sydney.
 Find the details here.

 Manly Dam has several enjoyable walks of different lengths, great spots to picnic and you can even swim.
 Read about Manly Dam here.